parsa-epfl/HBFPEmulator/README.md

 We again have provided several scripts for training the model in [`lstm/scripts`](./lstm/scripts) directory.
 Scripts need to be called from the main hbfp project directory (e.g., `bash lstm/scripts/run_bfp8.sh`).

 ## BERT
 For HBFP training of the BERT model we adapted NVIDIA's [Megatron-LM](https://github.com/NVIDIA/Megatron-LM/) project.

-Inside the `Megatron-LM_HBFP/` folder, check [`examples/hbfp8.sh`](./Megatron-LM_HBFP/examples/hbfp8.sh) for the command to pretrain a BERT model using HBFP.
+Check the `Megatron-LM_HBFP/examples/` folder for the currently available commands for pretraining a BERT model with HBFP.